-Starting in Fall 2018, tender documents are available on this page and from Strathcona County Land Management Services at the address above weekdays from 8:30 a.m. – 4:30 p.m.
+Tender documents are now available on this page and from Strathcona County Land Management Services at the address above weekdays from 8:30 a.m. – 4:30 p.m.

 Strathcona County reserves the right to accept or reject any and all bids and to waive irregularities and informalities at its discretion.
 Strathcona County reserves the right to accept a bid other than the highest bid without stating reasons.
 By the act of submitting this bid, the bidder waives any right to contest in proceedings or action the right of Strathcona County to award a license of municipal lands to any party in its sole and unfettered discretion.
 Without limiting the generality of foregoing, Strathcona County may consider any other factor besides price that it deems in its sole discretion to be relevant to its decision including, but not limited to: the bidder’s past experience in managing a licensed area, including overgrazing, number of animal units, length of grazing period, subleasing, manner of weed control, improper use and past payment of annual licensing fees.